x

 Talk to a Meic advisor

 At Meic, our friendly advisors can talk to you about issues that are getting you down and will help you think of solutions to help yourself.
 The helpline is open from 8am – midnight daily.
-You can contact us free, confidentially and anonymously by text, call, or online chat.
+You can contact us free, confidentially and anonymously by text, call, WhatsApp message, or online chat.